Susannah Breslin

 She has been a reporter for the Playboy TV program Sexcetera.
 Her blogging and television work deals with sexual and pornography-related topics.
 She has also written for periodicals including Playboy and appeared on Politically Incorrect as well as CNN and Fox News.
 Her published works include You're a Bad Man, Aren't You?, a book of short stories.

 Her blog The Reverse Cowgirl was named by Time.com as one of the 25 best blogs in 2008.

+Her memoir, Data Baby: My Life in a Psychological Experiment, will be released on 11 November 2023.